 Annual volunteer training workshops for Plankhouse and Education positions are held in April and August of each year, before the Plankhouse and Education programs begin.
-If you have missed the annual training, but are interested in being a refuge volunteer, please contact Refuge Volunteer Coordinator Josie Finley at Josie_Finley@fws.gov or call (360) 887-4106, and she can get you set up with an alternative training plan.
+If you cannot attend the annual training, but are interested in being a refuge volunteer, please contact Refuge Volunteer Coordinator Josie Finley at Josie_Finley@fws.gov or call (360) 887-4106, and she can get you set up with an alternative training plan.

 Cultural Education/Cathlapotle Plankhouse (April through October)

 Plankhouse Docent: Staff the Plankhouse for 4-hour shifts on weekends, noon to 4:00pm, or with pre-scheduled groups.
 There are many displays, activities, special programs and presentations during the weekends, including Artist-In-Residence (AIR), Second Sundays, and workshops all spring and summer.
 An in-depth training will be provided.
-Typical commitment is one shift per month.
+Typical commitment is two shifts per month.

-School Groups: Lead or assist in 35-45 min presentations on Chinookan culture, the use and meaning of the Plankhouse and its artwork, and the daily lives of the Native Americans who occupied this area for thousands of years.
+School Groups: Lead or assist in 35-45 min presentations on Chinookan culture, the use and meaning of the Plankhouse and its artwork, and the daily lives of the Native Americans who have lived in this area for thousands of years.
 There are many replica artifacts and examples to talk about and hand to the students as well as simple activities to illustrate food gathering and preparation, basketry, and other crafts.
 These field trips also include the Artist-In-Residence Series and require more volunteers during these events.
 Field trips normally occur between 9am and 1pm during weekdays and are the most numerous April to mid-June and September to early October.
 The above mentioned in-depth training is also provided.
-No long term commitment needed for those assisting.

 Special Projects: Plankhouse volunteers do many miscellaneous jobs like creating activities and supplies for school groups, gathering plant materials and creating traditional items for display, maintenance to the Plankhouse, and help with special event planning and set-up.
 If you have a special skill or are just interested in working ‘behind the scenes’ you may want to be involved with these projects.
 Needs are intermittent.